 We still have on site 2 circular down-draft Kilns, built circa 1883 now listed on the industrial register which would have been the earliest kilns built and used by W H Collier.
-Followed by a Hoffmann kiln (a continuous kiln), which was sadly demolished in the early 1990's.
+Followed by a Scotch Kiln and also a Hoffmann kiln (a continuous kiln), which was sadly demolished in the early 1990's.
 A hablar kiln (another type of continuous kiln) possibly used at the same time as the Hoffmann.
 This was followed by the Tunnel Kiln, built around 1955 which was used until 2005 when Maurice Page installed the Moving Hood Kiln within the old Hablar building.
 This kiln has allowed us to have more control of the firing process and in turn has allowed us to develop our Primrose Range which requires a higher firing temperature than the bricks in our Anglian Range.

 There may well have been other kilns used on site both before William H Collier started on the site in 1863 and during but we have no written record.

 Two Downdraft Kilns built 1863, still standing and on the Industrial Register.

 Workers outside the Scotch Kiln, year unknown.

 Hoffman Kiln and the workers at W H Collier.
 Date unknown

 The old Habla Kiln building.
 This now houses the moving hood kiln which we currently use and is shown in the pictures below